EU General Data Protection Regulation (GDPR)

 As of May 25, 2018, the GDPR introduces far-reaching obligations for companies that collect, use, or otherwise process personal information.

 - The GDPR is the EU's reform of its privacy framework.
-It will replace and harmonize the EU's long standing bundle of national data privacy laws.
+It replaces and harmonizes the EU's long standing bundle of national data privacy laws.

-- The GDPR will introduce a single framework that is directly applicable in all EU Member States; however, a number of national customizations remain possible.
+- The GDPR introduces a single framework that is directly applicable in all EU Member States; however, a number of national customizations remain possible.

 - The GDPR contains the same six core data protection principles, but there are significant changes and additional requirements designed to protect EU citizens’ privacy.
 For example, the GDPR introduces certain enhanced rights for covered individuals, such as data portability rights.

 To whom does the GDPR apply?